salexzee/Easify/README.md

 ***checkType***

-Returns the type of a passed in value
+Returns the type of a passed in value.

 ```javascript
 e.checkType([]); // > "array"